-Connection 5-8): Students select m communicating ideas; he National Standards for Arts Education #1, Understanding and Applying Media, Techniques, and Processes (Grades -8): Students select media, techniques, and processes; analyze what makes them effective or not effective in ommunicating ideas; and reflect upon the effectiveness of their choices.
-Students intentionally take advantage of the ualities and characteristics of art media, techniques, and processes to enhance communication of their experiences not ideas.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Media (Materials) Topical Vocabulary: Students at all levels of English language proficiency are could be used to communicate different ideas and experiences from pictures and oral Match different qualities of materials with their ability to communicate different ideas and experiences with a partner Categorize the different qualities of materials according to their effectiveness to communicate different ideas and experiences in a small group using a graphic organizer effectiveness of different materials in Infer reasons for artist's selection of media from extended oral discourse Level 6 - Reachi exposed to grade- level words and expressions, such as: design, effectiveness of differe Cognitive Function: Students at all levels of English language proficiency UNDERSTAND the communicative effectiveness of different artistic media. representation to determine the effect nts listen to oral descrip erials or media. tions (e.g., teacher talk, video, pod cast, etc.)
+Connection The National Standards for Arts Education #1, Understanding and Applying Media, Techniques, and Processes (Grades 5-8): Students select media, techniques, and processes; analyze what makes them effective or not effective in communicating ideas; and reflect upon the effectiveness of their choices.
+Students intentionally take advantage of the qualities and characteristics of art media, techniques, and processes to enhance communication of their experiences and ideas.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Media (Materials) Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: design, representation could be used to communicate qualities of materials with their ability to communicate different ideas and experiences with a partner different qualities of materials according to their effectiveness to communicate different ideas and Compare the effectiveness of different materials in their ability to communicate different ideas and experiences Infer reasons for artist's selection of media from extended oral discourse Level 6 - Reachi Cognitive Function : Students at all levels of English language proficiency UNDERSTAND the communicative effectiveness of different artistic media.
+Example Context for to determine the effect nts listen to oral descrip erials or media. tions (e.g., teacher talk , video, pod cast, etc.)

-Connection informative/explanator organization, and anal ry texts to examine a to pic and convey ideas, of t Write narratives to o concepts, and informati develop real or imagine es #2-3 (Grade 8): Write ion through the selection described experiences or events. n, Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: attitudes, Draw and label storyboards about feelings and decisions influenced by peer pressure using illustrated word banks for storyboards or scripts about feelings and decisions influenced by peer Describe actions for scripts about feelings and decisions influenced by peer pressure following models Compose scripts about feelings and decisions influenced by peer pressure following models Compose scripts about feelings and decisions influenced by peer pressure Level 6 - Reaching behaviors, peer pressure, belonging, membership, ciency CREATE a scri strength of character Language Use: Stude incoming students focu esentation (e.g., skit,
+Connection informative/explanator organization, and anal non Core State Standards for English Language Arts, Writing, Text Type and Purposes #2-3 (Grade 8): Write ative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, zation, and analysis of relevant content Write narratives to develop real or imagined experiences or events effective technique, relevant descriptive details, and well-structured event sequences.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Peer Pressure Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: attitudes, Draw and label storyboards about feelings and decisions influenced by peer pressure using illustrated word banks Complete dialogues for storyboards or scripts about feelings and decisions influenced by peer pressure using model sentences Describe actions for scripts about feelings and decisions influenced by peer pressure following models Compose scripts about feelings and decisions influenced by peer pressure following models Compose scripts about feelings and decisions influenced by peer pressure Level 6 - Reaching behaviors, peer pressure, belonging, Cognitive Function: ot. membership, strength of character ple Context for Language Use: Students work in groups to prepare a script for a presentation (e.g., skit, multimedia) for incoming students focusing on peer pressure.